hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 ## Encrypted communication

-**Description**: HiPay Fullservice provides all REST API methods over TLS (Transport Layer Security).
+**Description**: HiPay Enterprise provides all REST API methods over TLS (Transport Layer Security).

-**Guarantees**: All data transmitted between HiPay Fullservice and the merchant's system are encrypted (256-bit encryption using a DigiCert certificate).
+**Guarantees**: All data transmitted between HiPay Enterprise and the merchant's system are encrypted (256-bit encryption using a DigiCert certificate).

 ## IP restriction

 **Description**: When a request is sent to the platform, the IP address or IP address range from where the connection was made is verified.

-If it matches with the IP address supplied by the merchant at a previous stage (in the HiPay Fullservice back office: Integration Section), the request will be processed.
+If it matches with the IP address supplied by the merchant at a previous stage (in the HiPay Enterprise back office: Integration Section), the request will be processed.

 In case of missing or incorrect information, the server will respond with an appropriate error message, indicating the error in the request.